JonathanCRH/Undiscovered_Worlds/README.md

 "Appearance" - open the settings to change the map appearance (see below).

 To the top right of the screen is a minimap showing the current region on a world map.
 You can click on this map to go directly to another region.
+You can also use the cursor keys to move to neighbouring regions.

 * The map appearance settings